-Aaron Mercier is guitarist for Kings Of Carnage, and a Musicians Institute alumni who is keeping very busy in many areas of the music industry, both as a performer and a man behind the scenes.
+Aaron Mercier is a guitarist for Kings Of Carnage, and a Musicians Institute alumnus who is keeping very busy in many areas of the music industry, both as a performer and a man behind the scenes.
 On a recent visit back to the MI campus, Aaron spoke to The Mix about his life after graduation, his business endeavors with Mercier Guitars, and his advice for current students.

 MI: Give us a run-down of your most current projects.

 AM: I’m the stage right crew for Lamb of God…and I just got asked to do Stevie Wonder, so i’ll be doing some dates for him in September…and Avril Lavigne.
 I just came back from doing GWAR, DevilDriver, and The Dirty Knobs.
 I also work with Johnny Depp and I do guitar inlays (at Mercier Guitars.)
 I just did a big project for Willie (Adler of Lamb of God.)

 Note: You can find more info and products from Mercier Guitars here on their official page HERE.

 MI: When you were here, you were involved in a few programs..

 AM: Let’s see, I did Guitar craft, Guitar Craft acoustic, guitar, music business, audio engineering and live sound.

 MI: In what way did those diverse programs contribute to what you do now?

 AM: Well, everything is based around it.
 In the crew industry, it’s more of a “homie” kind of thing like, you get a gig with a band because your friend’s the guitarist.
 In order to get a leg up on all the other techs, becoming a luthier has been insane because everyone wants a guy who can repair on the road.
 I can do set-ups, so no matter where we are in the world, the instrument will always play at its maximum performance…